 Ethnic Studies

-The Ethnic Studies department at SJCC features courses in African American studies, Chicano/Mexican American studies & Vietnamese American studies.
+The Ethnic Studies Department at SJCC features courses in African American studies, Chicano/Mexican American studies & Vietnamese American studies.
 Through examination of socio-historical experiences of people of color you will develop an awareness of social justice that will give you a strong foundation for majoring in Ethnic Studies or social sciences and fulfill a general education graduation requirement.

 Ethnic Studies students have followed many career paths that include: